zooniverse/front-end-monorepo/docs/arch/adr-24.md

   - The new annotation models could be submitted with a JSON schema as proposed in ADR 07 to assist with this
 - The aggregation code in Caesar will need to be updated.
 It can check the classification metadata for `classifier_version: 2.0` to know to use any updated clustering code.
 Any further updates to the mark annotation model could be checked against the proposed JSON schema if included in the annotation and the schema itself will be versioned starting at `2.0` (PFE is version `1.0`).
 - The freehand drawing tool mark annotation is an exception to the rest of the marks' annotation models due to performance reasons and that will have to be communicated.
+- Using configuable values instead of constant default values for certain drawing tools will not entirely eliminate the bias effect.
+To do this, we need to eliminate default values entirely, but at the moment we do not know what the best way for changing the UX is and this will require research and experimentation.
+A recommendation for the ellipse tool suggest multiple clicks ([comment](https://github.com/zooniverse/front-end-monorepo/issues/500#issuecomment-516788821)).
+Another option might be text inputs during the drawing.